jokla/cpp-cheat-sheet/tour_cpp_notes.md

 }
 ```

--`find_if`: looking for element fulfilling a specified requirement.
+- `find_if`: looking for element fulfilling a specified requirement.
 We can use a predicate
 ```c++
 struct Greater_than {
     int val;